 If you get stuck in the snow, stay in your car.

 Your vehicle is your best shelter.
 Don’t leave unless help is within 100 yards.
+During cold weather season, this tip could save your life on a winter road trip.

 Nearly 60 percent of accidents are the result of improper driving.